Steve Hershey: Fiscal issues

 Hershey opposes Maryland's "Rain Tax", calling it an "unnecessary burden" for Maryland businesses.
 During the 2014 legislative session, he introduced a bill that would exempt counties who use "best available technology septic systems" from the rain tax.

 During the 2014 legislative session, Hershey voted against a bill to raise the state's minimum wage to $10.10 an hour.
 In 2019, he voted against a bill to raise it again to $15 an hour, arguing that legislators should instead cut taxes to increase workers' income.
 In May 2020, amid the COVID-19 pandemic, Hershey called on the Maryland Board of Public Works to freeze the minimum wage at $11 an hour for two years.

 During the 2016 legislative session, Hershey supported a measure to provide tax breaks to households that earn more than $150,000 annually, which he claimed represented the state's small business owners.
 In January 2017, he said he would support allowing citizens initiatives on budgetary matters, including newly imposed taxes.
 In 2021, Hershey opposed a bill to impose a tax on digital advertising.
 During the 2023 legislative session, Hershey introduced a bill to eliminate all income taxes for retirees.
 During debate on a bill to decouple state transit fares from inflation, he introduced an amendment to decouple the state's fuel taxes from inflation, which was rejected in a 27–18 vote.
+In March 2026, following a spike in gas prices as a result of the 2026 Iran war, Hershey proposed a 30-day gas tax holiday.
+Despite never introducing the bill to implement the gas tax holiday, Hershey blamed Governor Wes Moore for the proposal failing to pass.